DALIANASSAR13/JS-Fundamentals/README.md

 # JS-Fundamentals

-This repository contains JavaScript tasks.
+This repository contains JavaScript tasks for learning basics.